alexpearce/home/_posts/tips/2014-05-06-italics-in-iterm2-vim-tmux.md

 Finally, we need to tell iTerm2 to use this new `TERM`, `xterm-256color-italic`, by default.
 This is done in the terminal pane of whatever profile you’re using.
+The new entry probably won’t be in the list, but we can just type it in.

 ![Where to change the reported terminal type in iTerm2](/assets/img/italics-in-iterm2-vim-tmux/iterm2-report-terminal-type.jpg)